11 Gold Coast restaurants with epic water views

 With a pocket of Surfers Paradise’ prime beachfront real estate all stitched up, Northcliffe Surf Club is the perfect spot to order a pot (mid-sized beer) and a parmy (chicken parmigiana) and while away an afternoon, checking out the action on the beach in air-conditioned comfort.
 Plus, Keno!

-Moor your yacht and step into Edgewater Dining & Lounge Bar for tasty fare served with a killer view over the Nerang River, and the towering Q1 building framed by floor-to-ceiling windows.
+Moor your yacht and step into Edgewater Dining for tasty fare served with a killer view over the Nerang River, and the towering Q1 building framed by floor-to-ceiling windows.

-Boasting a modern Australian menu with an Italian bend, set aside a few hours (and book yourself a cab) to work your way through their ‘liquid journey’ menu – from the ‘Sparkly Tour’ right through to ‘Merlot Station’, it’s a fabulous showcase of Australian and Kiwi drops.
+Boasting a modern Australian menu with an Italian bend, set aside a few hours to work your way through their ‘liquid journey’ menu – from the ‘Sparkly Tour’ through to ‘The Magnificents’ pinot noir and mourvedre varieties, it’s a fabulous showcase of Australian and Kiwi drops.

 Open for breakfast right through to dinner, there are plenty of tastes to tempt but we’re going for the prawn and bug risotto with pink champagne sauce for the win!

-When Hellenika (renowned Nobby Beach restaurant) godfather Simon Gloftis opened The Fish House in 2013, foodies around the country flocked like seagulls to a chip in Burleigh Headland park, coincidentally across the road from this suave establishment.
+When The Fish House opened in 2013, foodies around the country flocked like seagulls to a chip in Burleigh Headland park, coincidentally across the road from this suave establishment.

 The interior is sleek and stylish, the outlook as sunny as you can get, the staff faultless, and the seafood, superb.
 Unsurprisingly fish is the main event here, with whole cooked fresh catches of the day the headliners.

-To truly soak up the menu and sample some of the fine suggestions from their sommelier, opt for the seven-course menu of the day.
+To truly soak up the menu and sample some of the fine suggestions from their sommelier, opt for the chef’s selection menu of the day.
 You won’t be disappointed.

 The boys behind acclaimed south-east Asian restaurant LONgTIME in Brisbane nabbed the lease on one of the Gold Coast’s most prestigious waterfront properties in 2016 and flung open the doors of Rick Shores in Burleigh Heads.

-Their most recent award is a Chef’s Hat in the 2018 Australian Good Food & Travel Guide so if you haven’t ready, gather your friends to make a booking and prepare to share.
+Their most recent award is a chef’s hat in the 2019 Australian Good Food Guide, so if you haven’t already, gather your friends to make a booking and prepare to share.

-From bar snacks like ‘Ricks’ fried bug roll and braised shiitake steamed bun with red vinegar and chilli oil, through to smoked beef tartare, king prawn yellow curry, and twice cooked duck with fermented plum, duck fat and puffed grains, the intensity of the flavours at Rick Shores will slap you sillier than the view itself (which is pretty boss).
+From bar snacks like ‘Ricks’ fried bug roll through to smoked pork and tamarind curry with charred chilli and roasted macadamia, the intensity of the flavours at Rick Shores will slap you sillier than the view itself (which is pretty boss).